Ali Payami

-Ali Payami is an Persian-Swedish record producer, songwriter, and DJ.
+Ali Payami is a Swedish record producer, songwriter, and DJ.

 Payami's first number one hit on the Billboard Hot 100 was The Weeknd's single "Can't Feel My Face".
 In 2016, he won a Grammy for Album of the Year for his contributions on Taylor Swift's album 1989.
 He has also worked with other musicians such as Demi Lovato, Ariana Grande, Ellie Goulding and Katy Perry.

 Early life

-Ali was first exposed to music in Malmö, Sweden, when he was a child.
+Ali was born in the Iranian capital, Tehran.
+Then, once his family moved to Sweden during his early childhood. he was first exposed to music in Malmö.
 At a young age he listened to many genres of music, ranging from Dr. Dre's The Chronic to Nirvana.
 He watched people in bands rehearse and make music, which prompted him to develop interest in the same.
 This interest was reflected by his statement "When you play something and see people's reactions when they hear it...
 It really affected me."

 Growing up, however, he became more interested in house music, siding away from the pop genre he was exposed to.
 This was evident from his words "...these guys were more into pop and mainstream, and I chose more house music..." in an interview.
 Payami didn't understand how to make music when he was younger.
 However, as years passed and new, better software became available for music production, he learnt the basics by watching others do so.
 Later, he bought the programs and started creating music himself.

 Ali Payami then started DJing at school parties and in local clubs.
 He said “DJing played a big part in what I do now; the mentality of it and the love of both new and old music.
 When you play something and see people's reactions when they hear it...
 It really affected me.” in an interview with Billboard.
 While working in clubs, Payami had to get other jobs to support himself, including a short lived job as a telemarketer.
 He described this experience as "weird", stating “I loved DJing, but what I didn't like was being the center of attention.”